kevinsteves/pan-python/doc/panxapi.rst

   The **src** argument is used to specify:

   - date directory for application-pcap and threat-pcap PCAP file listing
-  - PCAP file path for exporting application-pcap and threat-pcap
+  - PCAP file path for exporting application-pcap, threat-pcap and dlp-pcap
   - file name for exporting filter-pcap

  ``--dst`` *dst*